-In some cases it may be more convenient to enable OSPF on a per interface/subnet basis (ip ospf area AREA [ADDR]).
+It is also possible to enable OSPF on a per interface/subnet basis using the interface command (ip ospf area AREA [ADDR]).
+However, mixing both network commands (network) and interface commands (ip ospf) on the same router is not supported.